tykiww/tykiww.github.io/_posts/2017-05-05-phylogenetic-trees.md

         return(rMatrix)}
 }
 ```

-I hope you ignore this next portion of code.
-I don't think I can even explain it well enough.
-Simply, I transformed the correlation matrix and attached names to connect ordinal values, so it would match the "Newick" or "New Hampshire" format.
+Taking inputs of our csv and the relationship matrix, we will create labels and match each part of the tree.
+The correlation matrix is transformed and attached to connect ordinal values.
+Now it will match the "Newick" or "New Hampshire" format.

 ```r
 makeTreeText <- function(matrix, table) {   # Longer function